Why is Oldhill Community School proposed to merge with Harrington Hill Primary School?

 How many children does Oldhill Community School have?
 How many children would Harrington Hill Primary School have if it merged with Oldhill Community School?

-The number of pupils likely to be impacted is set out in the table below based on the May 2024 census and Reception 2024 offers, in July 2024.
+The number of pupils likely to be impacted is set out in the table below based on the October 2024 census.
 The number of children potentially impacted is constantly changing as pupils join and leave schools.

 It is anticipated that some families will exercise their right to apply to other schools local to their home and move children prior to a final decision.